 There are a bunch of commuter options getting to and from the East Village.
 Multiple subway lines direct you straight to the neighborhood making it accessible.
-You can take theall the way to Astor Place.
-The and also run to the 8th Street-NYU station while the train drops you off at 2nd Ave. station which is between East Village and Lower East Side.
+You can take the 6 all the way to Astor Place.
+The Wand R also run to the 8th Street-NYU station while the F train drops you off at 2nd Ave. the station which is between East Village and Lower East Side.

 Once you step into the East Village you start to feel it’s atmosphere right away.
 In the fall, winter and spring, college students roam around the premises.
 It’s a busy neighborhood because of NYU and there’s always a buzz going around.
 There are vintage stores, AMAZING restaurants and there’s always something going on.

 Top 5 Things to Do in the East Village

 - St. Mark’s Place – From the fifties to the seventies, St. Mark’s Place was the home of various artists and musicians.
 Today, it is mainly filled with bars, restaurants, and stores, but you still feel the creative and edgy vibe.
 (Address: St. Marks Pl and 2nd Ave, Subway RW 8th Street NYU and Subway 6 Astor Place)

 - Astor Place – Cooper Union is located in this area.
 Many art schools and architectural offices are also found here.
 Abraham Lincoln held his famous Cooper Union speech in February 1860.
 (Subway RW 8th Street NYU and Subway 6 Astor Place)